GT Road Commission funds $1-2M bridge study

 “It’s a process that we cannot scrimp on or push along any faster than due diligence requires,” said Wayne Schoonover, engineering director.
 “We’re going through this very methodically and we’re addressing all the environmental sensitivities.”

-The environmental impact study will be conducted over two to two and a half years and will gather data to determine the best location for a new bridge over the Boardman River.
+The environmental impact study will be conducted over 2- to 2.5 years and will gather data to determine the best location for a new bridge over the Boardman River.
 The East-West Corridor study identified three potential crossing locations: Hammond to Hartman, Hammond and a secondary southern route, and Cass Road.

+“All three of these are going to be looked at and reviewed and identified for environmental impacts and potential obstacles,” said Schoonover.

 Roundabouts are planned on Hammond Road at the Garfield, Three Mile and Four Mile Road intersections, and on Keystone Road at the Cass Road and at W. River Road intersections.